Religious art: History

 As a secular, non-sectarian, universal notion of art arose in 19th-century Western Europe, secular artists occasionally treated Christian themes (Bouguereau, Manet).
 Only rarely was a Christian artist included in the historical canon (such as Rouault or Stanley Spencer).
 However many modern artists such as Eric Gill, Marc Chagall, Henri Matisse, Jacob Epstein, Elisabeth Frink and Graham Sutherland have produced well-known works of art for churches.
 Through a social interpretation of Christianity, Fritz von Uhde also revived the interest in sacred art, through the depiction of Jesus in ordinary places in life.

 Since the advent of printing, the sale of reproductions of pious works has been a major element of popular Christian culture.
 In the 19th century, this included genre painters such as Mihály Munkácsy.
 The invention of color lithography led to broad circulation of holy cards.
 In the modern era, companies specializing in modern commercial Christian artists such as Thomas Blackshear and Thomas Kinkade, although widely regarded in the fine art world as kitsch, have been very successful.

 The last part of the 20th and the first part of the 21st century have seen a focused effort by artists who claim faith in Christ to re-establish art with themes that revolve around faith, Christ, God, the Church, the Bible and other classic Christian themes as worthy of respect by the secular art world.
+Art could then be used to cultivate the church to participate in Christianity once again.
 Artists such as Makoto Fujimura have had significant influence both in sacred and secular arts.
 Other notable artists include Larry D. Alexander, Gary P. Bergel, Carlos Cazares, Bruce Herman, Deborah Sokolove, and John August Swanson.

 Confucian art

-Confucian art is art inspired by the writings of Confucius, and Confucian teachings.
-Confucian art originated in China, then spread westwards on the Silk road, southward down to southern China and then onto Southeast Asia, and eastwards through northern China on to Japan and Korea.
+Confucian art is inspired by Confucianism, coined after the Chinese philosopher and politician Confucius.
+Confucian art originated in China, then spread westwards on the Silk Road, southward down to southern China and then onto Southeast Asia, and eastwards through northern China on to Japan and Korea.
 While it still maintains a strong influence within Indonesia, Confucian influence on western art has been limited.
 While Confucian themes enjoyed representation in Chinese art centers, they are fewer in comparison to the number of artworks that are about or influenced by Daoism and Buddhism.